 An active teacher and clinician, Will has presented recitals and masterclasses at universities in Iowa and Missouri.
-He is a founding member of the Des Moines Low Brass Triumvirate (DMLBT), and is on the faculty of the Fredericksburg Brass Institute in Virginia.
+He is a founding member of the Des Moines Low Brass Triumvirate (DMLBT), which has started low brass education workshops in Iowa and Chicago, and is on the faculty of the Fredericksburg Brass Institute in Virginia.

 Member of the Orchestra since

 Most memorable experience with the Orchestra